Idol | Nguyễn Đình Toàn

 I loved thee, the innocence of impending death

-My poor tired arms, tried to flick off the love
+My poor tired arms tried to flick off the love

 The sad memories, the silent tears

-Fervently trying to sooth my pride
+Fervently trying to soothe my pride

 I loved thee with the sacred love of the gods